 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Supervisory Customs and Border Protection Officer
+- Supervisory Customs and Border Protection Officer, Port Director

-- Patrol Inspector
+- Senior Patrol Agent

 The states with the most job growth for Immigration & Customs Inspector are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.

 Immigration & Customs Inspector Salary